tusen-ai/naive-ui/src/input-otp/demos/enUS/index.demo-entry.md

-# InputOtp
+# Input OTP

-InputOtp is used to enter one time passwords.
+InputOTP is used to enter one time password.

-Available since `2.38.2`.
+Available since `NEXT_VERSION`.

 ## Demos